British Rail Class 390: Overview

 The Pendolino is a high-speed electric multiple unit train, which incorporates Fiat Ferroviaria's tilting train Pendolino technology.
 According to Ian Scoley of the design firm Priestman Goode, the design of the Pendolino is "more reminiscent of an aircraft than a train".
 It has a maximum design speed of 140 mph, which requires compatible infrastructure to do so.
 A nine-carriage Pendolino reportedly weighs around 471 tonnes, which is equivalent to a dozen fully laden lorries.
 The structure of the Pendolino is largely composed of extruded aluminium panels; allegedly, this material is responsible for the train's exterior surface being considerably smoother than its steel counterparts.
-The cross-section of the bodyshell is deliberately tapered; this shaping is a necessary requirement imposed by the train's ability to tilt around corners.
-To avoid the risk of striking passing trains or static structures whilst a carriage is being tilted, it necessitates that the body be narrower towards the top than it is at wheel height.
+The cross-section of the bodyshell is deliberately tapered; the need for this shaping is imposed by the train's ability to tilt around corners.
+To avoid the risk of striking passing trains or static structures while a carriage is being tilted, the body must be narrower towards the top than it is at wheel height.

 The nose of the Pendolino is manufactured out of composite materials and moulded in a similar fashion as has been used to produce the shells of racing cars.
 This construction methodology has been claimed to have been readily compatible with the aerodynamic contouring techniques practised while also retaining considerable structural strength.
 Allegedly, at one stage of development, the nose was intended to taper as far forwards as 7 m, similar to the noses of Japanese bullet trains.
 However, as the design was refined, this was reduced to a tapering length of just 3.5 m due to design constraints, while a roof fairing extends the curvature rearwards by a further 3 m, located directly above and behind the driver's windscreen.
 To validate its performance, the forward section of the trains was subject to considerable aerodynamic testing to prove its suitability for high-speed operations.

 Tilting

 The Pendolino features an actively actuated tilt system.
-Each of the carriages can tilt up to eight degrees from the horizontal; this is done for the purpose of better managing the forces imposed between high speed trains and the track while traversing corners.
-On top of this, the lines of the Network Rail network are often canted up to six degrees, akin to a shallow-banked cyclodrome; when combined with the Pendolino's tilt system, the train can reportedly comfortably take curves at a 20 per cent greater speed than it otherwise would be able to do so.
+Each of the carriages can tilt up to eight degrees from the vertical; this is done to manage the forces imposed between high speed trains and the track while traversing corners.
+On top of this, the lines of the Network Rail network are often canted up to six degrees, akin to a shallow-banked velodrome; when combined with the Pendolino's tilt system, the train can reportedly comfortably take curves at a 20 per cent greater speed than it otherwise would be able to do so.